Guide d'audit et de mise en œuvre des Normes Universelles de Gestion de la Performance Sociale et Environnementale

 • Interviews with legal department

-• Client focus groups (optional)
+• Client interviews, incl. focus groups (optional)

 Evidence to provide